 The Emberlit is capable of holding a variety of pots and pans.
 You can definitely use it to cook or boil water for more than two people.
-In addition to its stable, pyramid-style frame, the stove also comes with two titanium crossbars at the top for additional security.
+In addition to its stable, pyramid-style frame, this camping wood stove also comes with two titanium crossbars at the top for additional security.

 Since it’s very light, you can use a multitool to lift and transfer the Emberlit if you need to.

-At only around $14, this mini camp stove from Lixada is surprisingly strong and capable of producing a hot, clean burn.
+At only around $14, this mini camping wood stove from Lixada is surprisingly strong and capable of producing a hot, clean burn.
 Judging by its performance, it’s safe to say that its bestseller status on Amazon is warranted.

-Now, you have to set your expectations: this camp stove is tiny.
+Now, you have to set your expectations: this portable wood stove is tiny.
 It’s significantly smaller than the Emberlit at only around 4 inches tall.
-This means that while it takes smaller space in your bag, it also doesn’t hold as much fuel and has limited carrying capacity.
+This means that while it takes up smaller space in your bag, it also doesn’t hold as much fuel and has limited carrying capacity.
 The Lixada is best used by solo campers or ultralight backpackers.